siberianfox/g2wiki/Using-Pin-Changes-for-Timing-(and-light-debugging).md

 __PLEASE__ -- don't git commit the changes to the `motate_pin_assignments.h` file.

 __ALSO__ -- avoid putting more than just the pin changes in. `if...then` statements around the pins can easily have side effects, and it you're just timing or doing light debugging, you don't want that.

+###Tips:

+- Make sure the that pin isn't already being used elsewhere as well.
+Just search for the name: kDebug1_PinNumber (for example)